zaboople/essay/Software/OOP.md

         private function void checkInit(){...}
     }

 This `checkInit()` method could be used by the "public" methods to verify certain initialization parameters and so forth.
-At this point, I'm no longer thinking "private" in terms of "private to this file" but "private to this *class*".
+At this point, I'm no longer thinking "private" in terms of "private to this file" but "private to this *class*", both for variables and functions/methods.
 Yes, I've switched the keyword `struct` to `class` just to keep up with the cool kids.
+In a language like Java programmers usually keep classes and files 1-to-1, but they don't necessarily have to.

 Thus: We've achieved the essence of OOP.
 Additional features like constructors, method overloading and inheritance are  worth learning about and using, but less important.
+If you think of OOP in terms of scope control, things get a lot more straightforward and practical.
+Note that some things need wide-open scope, and there's no point in trying to restrict them; OOP is just a way to limit scope to what is necessary, providing guarantees that make it easier for the reader to think about context.

 ## Bonus Rant About Bad OOOP